skyficode/avva/README.md

 # avva
-#### JavaScript library for communicating with AVCOM's Spectrum Analyzers
+### JavaScript library for communicating with AVCOM's Spectrum Analyzers

 *Beware: this library was under-development and maybe incomplete or buggy!
 This code is shared "as-is" – more example of the parsing `AVCOM CSW Protocol` then a ready-to-use package.*

 The `avva` library communicates with an AVCOM SA using TCP and then can both send command and parse responses, including the spectrum data stream.  `avva` can be included in another project's `package.json`, same as any other node.js package, and used via the exported objects.

- *However an AVCOM SA may only allow one TCP session so this approach has some limitations – specifically you may not be able to use the existing AVCOM tools at the same time as the `avva` library*
+ *Note: an AVCOM SA may only allow one TCP session so this approach has some limitations.
+Specifically you may not be able to use the existing AVCOM tools at the same time as the `avva` library*

 To provide support for multiple client users of the same spectrum analyser, the library could be extended to allow running as "deamon", and expose **POSSIBLE** **FUTURE** network APIs including:
   * Web server with basic HTML5 UI to emulate the existing SA clients
+  * "CSW passthrough" (e.g. CSW proxy) where `avva` connects to the SA, but AVCOM SA clients connect to `avva`.
+Allowing the SA data to be siphoned by `avva` but existing AVCOM client uneffected
   * REST API for commands such as set FQ, etc.
+  * WebSockets to stream spectrum data to most "modern things"
+    * for generally usage in HTML5 "web app" or Java/Python/NodeJS/etc
-  * WebSockets to stream spectrum data to most "modern things", like scientific notebooks including Wolfram, Observerable, or Julia+Pluto which offer rich graphing support.
+    * scientific notebooks: including Wolfram, Observerable, or Julia+Pluto which offer rich graphing support & facility more rapid usage of the specrium data available
+  * Send a RTP **multicast** stream using "RTP events" containing the current spectrum data.
+    * Here `avva` would just use multicast to spit out its data may be useful, either process/parsed or raw CSW messages.
+    * Since RTP already has sequencing and timing, the need to encode those into a web sockets is avoided (e.g. a WebSocket etc. API could live on top of a "lower level" multicast API).
+    * And since timing in important with spectrum data, there is a lot of tooling around RTP.
+    * As multicast, there is no need to know the server IP, since the SA can be "discovered".
-  * Send a RTP **multicast** stream using "RTP events" containing the current spectrum data.  *Idea here be that the spectrum data could then be carried (e.g. `mux`) as part of a larger DVB GSE stream from a remote, for QA at a recieving earthstation hub.*
+    * One idea here be that the spectrum data could then be carried as part of a larger DVB GSE stream (e.g. *muxed* with video) from a remote, for QA at a recieving earthstation hub.
+    * Or further extentsion, potentially rasterizing a future HTML-based waveform chart to H.264 video in multicast RTP stream on the network (e.g. so VLC could be a viewer of the SA discoverd via SAP/SDDP/mDNS/IGMP/whatever)

 None of these are implemented today.
+The initially focused on accurate parsing of the CSW than potential other interface/APIs to the data/control.

 ## Toolchain

 #### `node`